apify/crawlee/README.md

-This example demonstrates how to use [PuppeteerCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler) in combination with [RequestList](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList) and [RequestQueue](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue) to recursively scrape Hacker News website (https://news.ycombinator.com) using headless Chrome / Puppeteer.
+This example demonstrates how to use [PuppeteerCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler) in combination with [RequestList](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList) and [RequestQueue](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue) to recursively scrape [Hacker News](https://news.ycombinator.com) website using headless Chrome / Puppeteer.
 The crawlers starts with a single URL, finds links to next pages, enqueues them and continues until no more desired links are available.
 The results are stored to the default dataset.
-In local configuration, the results are stored as JSON files in `./apify_storage/datasets/default`
+In local configuration, the results are represented as JSON files in `./apify_storage/datasets/default`

 ```javascript
 const Apify = require('apify');